freeCodeCamp/freeCodeCamp/guide/english/blockchain/cryptocurrency/index.md

 Cryptocurrency can be exchanged as fractions not possible with traditional currency.
 For example, transactions can amount to 0.00007 BTC or even lower.

 If you want to earn bitcoins through mining, it can be done through solving mathematical proof-of-work problems that validate transactions.
 Blockchain uses the concept of irreversible cryptographic hash function which consists of guessing a random number (usually less than a certain value) to solve the problem for transaction validation.
 You will require machines with high processing power to be able to solve these problems (for example Fast-Hash One or CoinTerra TerraMiner IV).
 Computer's with a high end Graphics Card installed (such as the Nivida GTX 1080) are also able to solve these hashes effectively.

+### Consensus Protocols:

+#### Proof of Work:
+In this more well-known protocol, miners compete with each other to solve a math problem first and to be rewarded with a cryptocurrency reward for their work in securing the network.
+When a math problem is solved, a new block full of transactions gets added onto the blockchain.
+Bitcoin operates on a proof-of-work algorithm.

+#### Proof of Stake:
+In proof of stake, the network is secured via network participants staking or wagering their coins.
+If network participants misbehave, they will lose the coins that they staked.
+As a reward for properly securing the network, stakers will periodically receive a small amount of coins relative to how many coins they put up for staking.
+Instead of competing to solve a difficult math problem to validate blocks, block validators under proof of stake are randomly chosen.
+Proof of stake is typically significantly less energy-intensive than proof of work.

 Some people invest in cryptocurrency on exchanges such as Binance, Bitrex, or Coinbase.
 The market peeked in January of 2018.